jannic/rp-microcontroller-rs/boards/rp-pico/README.md

 ## Current state / TODO

-For now, a simple blinky example can be compiled.
+For now, a simple blinky example can be compiled, and runs!
-It is completely untested, as I do not yet have access to the hardware.

 ## Usage